-'Unprecedented' monsoon rains India leave 11 people dead in western India
+'Unprecedented' monsoon rains India leave 14 people dead in western India

 After the rains receded late Thursday, images from Pune show the aftermath -- cars overturned and washed away, and the bodies of drowned cattle scattered on the road.

 Six of the deaths happened in urban areas, with the other five occurring in rural parts of Pune, which lies about 124 miles (199.5 kilometers) south-west of financial hub Mumbai.
-The National Disaster Response Force, a federal agency, has been deployed to conduct rescue and relief operations in the affected areas, and the death toll may rise as the full extent of the damage becomes clear.
+The National Disaster Response Force, a federal agency, has been deployed, and there are 275 personnel are working on rescue and relief operations in the affected areas, said Kumar.
+The death toll may rise as the full extent of the damage becomes clear.

 The Maharashtra state government is also monitoring dam discharge in case it leads to more flooding, Fadnavis said on Twitter.